- Where to stay

 Östergötland

-The southeast part of Sweden offers many eco-lodges too.
+The southeast part of Sweden offers many eco-lodges, too.
 In the Wood hermitage part of Urnatur, guests live off-grid in harmony with nature.
-The forest cottages and treehouses – with names like The Moss Temple and The Air Castle – lie some 500 metres from the organic farm and are all unique, built of timber from storms that hit Sweden in the 2000s.
+The forest cottages and treehouses – with names like The Moss Temple and The Air Castle – lie 500 metres from the organic farm and are all unique, built of timber from storms that hit Sweden in the 2000s.
 Urnatur works with nature conservation, and one of the farm’s sustainable goals is to be self-sufficient in vegetables from 1 July every year.

 In the region, you can also find Naturlogi, offering a variety of forest rooms – from a rustic windbreak with only a mosquito net between you and the surrounding nature to suites with private hot tubs.
 All accommodations have a fireplace, and guests cook sustainably produced food, provided in a basket, over the fire.
 Naturlogi has made a sustainability pledge and operates within the forest’s capacity, with only a few guests per night.